-When you have an agreement with another party to act in a certain way but they do not do what they were expected to, they may have engaged in a breach of fiduciary duty to you.
-When doing business, there typically are several different individuals that you will rely on to execute their roles and duties appropriately and in good faith.
-When they fail to do this, not only can this be a great disappointment and a setback but it can also cause significant financial losses.
+When you have an agreement with another party to each act in a certain way, and they refuse to hold up their end, that party may have engaged in a breach of fiduciary duty to you.
+When doing business, typically, there are several different individuals you will rely on to execute their duties appropriately and in good faith.
+When they fail to do so, not only can it be a great disappointment and a setback, but it can also cause significant financial losses.

 Causation and Fiduciary Duty

-Last, causation is also important to a claim.
-That is, the damages and losses you had to endure were a direct consequence of a breach of fiduciary duty.
+Last is causation.
+The damages and losses you endured were a direct consequence of a breach of fiduciary duty.
 Your damages will have to be directly related to the violation of the other party, or if it can be reasonably inferred that your damages were due to the breach, then this can work too.

-Speak to an Attorney at the Leiva Law Firm Today
+Speak with an Attorney at the Leiva Law Firm Today